-- Lighting design (pole and luminaire) shall be coordinated with the architectural design and other street furnishings to promote a consistent and definable character for the community. - Light poles and luminaires shall be selected that are appropriate to the site and function to avoid underlit or excessively lit areas and light pollution. - Selection and placement of lighting fixtures shall be in compliance with established Town of Erin standards.
+- Lighting design (pole and luminaire) shall be coordinated with the architectural design and other street furnishings to promote a consistent and definable character for the community. - Light poles and luminaires shall be selected that are appropriate to the site and function to avoid underlit or excessively lit areas and light pollution and shall conform to the Town of Erin's Engineering Standards. - Selection and placement of lighting fixtures and all other related elements shall be in compliance with established Town of Erin standards.